smshuai/smshuai.github.io/_posts/2022-01-15-new_members_happy_new_year.md

 We continue to grow over the past few months.

 On Nov 1, 2021, Guijun Sun (孙桂军) joined us as the administrative assistant.
-She has a master degree in Chemistry.
+She has a master's degree in chemistry.

 On Dec 1, 2021, Zican (Skyler) Zhou (周子灿) joined us as a research assistant.
 She studied biology and math in college.